DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _That's why after reflecting on it, we started learning how to fight against other races._

-Right empty-handed.
+Empty-handed.
 In preparations to fight against four races, MDA mandated learning anti-four races martial arts.

-"These arts are for this"
+"These martial arts are for this."

 With move called <span title="jp. 鉄山靠">Tetsuzanko</span>", Kai sent gargoyle into air.